uncenter/catppuccin-userstyles-customizer/README.md

 # Catppuccin Userstyles Customizer

 Customize your preferred flavors and accent color for [catppuccin/userstyles](https://github.com/catppuccin/userstyles).
-Generates a JSON file for installing your customized userstyles in Stylus.
+Generates a JSON file for installing in Stylus.

 ## Development